Cyclone-Robosub/2025-BattleBoats-SampleCode/bootcamp.md

 When we printed "Hello, world!" at the start, we were using a string.
 We won't go into strings too much right now because they can get pretty complicated pretty fast due to C's need to manually manage its own memory.

+One special rule for strings compared to other lists is that they always end with the null character `'\0'`.
+This tells the compiler where the end of the string is.

 ### Arrays
 Arrays are lists.
 We can have a list of any of the datatypes we've talked about so far: lists of ints, floats, chars, or even other lists!
 To define them, we use the format "`type name[] = value`".
 Note the square brackets []: these are what we use to specify that we want a list, rather than the base datatype.
 Here's an example:
 ```C